 “Over the last twenty years, a revolution in our understanding of early childhood has led to one, inescapable conclusion: the experiences we have in the first five years of life shape our brains and bodies in profound and lasting ways; it’s no longer about “nature versus nurture”, but how the two work together to shape who we become.” – No Small Matter, 2018

-At New Moms, we make a constant effort to educate ourselves on the latest issues affecting our work, as well as exploring new methods for program delivery.
-On July 11th, we had our annual Staff Retreat, and screened a special viewing of the 2018 documentary, No Small Matter.
-No Small Matter provides an intriguing and important insight into why exactly what we do at New Moms matters on a national scale.
+At New Moms, we constantly educate ourselves on the latest issues affecting our work and explore new methods for program delivery.
+On July 11th, we held our annual Staff Retreat and screened a special viewing of the 2018 documentary, No Small Matter.
+No Small Matter provides an intriguing and important insight into why the mission of New Moms matters on a national scale.

-No Small Matter delves into the importance of early childhood development and explains how it is critical for children ages 0-5 to receive loving, supportive care and play—as those are the most important years for brain development—and how children in low-income families are at a higher risk of not being able to receive high-quality care due to the rising costs of childcare.
-The filmmakers elaborate that “Higher income parents have more money and time to invest in their kids’ early care and education; as a result, kids from wealthier families start kindergarten up to two years ahead of low-income kids, a gap in opportunity that becomes a gap in achievement that only reinforces the cycle of poverty.
-Kids who fall behind in school are more 3 likely to drop out, and high school dropouts are eight times more likely than graduates to end up in prison.”
+No Small Matter delves into the importance of early childhood development and explains how it is critical for children ages 0-5 to receive loving, supportive care and play.
+These early years are the most important years for brain development.
+Due to the rising costs of childcare, children in low-income families have less access to high-quality childcare and therefore may miss out on critical opportunities for development and learning.
+The filmmakers elaborate that “Higher-income parents have more money and time to invest in their kids’ early care and education; as a result, kids from wealthier families start kindergarten up to two years ahead of low-income kids, a gap in opportunity that becomes a gap in achievement that only reinforces the cycle of poverty.
+Kids who fall behind in school are more likely to drop out, and high school dropouts are eight times more likely than graduates to end up in prison.”

 Learn how to view No Small Matter it in your community:

 New Moms (Chicago)